1587/speaking-exam/00-part3.md

 My hometown is BeiJing.
 I had lived there for 20 years.

 I live in Nanjing now, Nanjing's public transportation is very convenient.
-It also have many museums.
+It also has many museums.

 If I moved to another place, convenience/kənˈviːniəns/ of life is the most important.